dim234/ultimate-python-pong-beta-/README.md

 The classic game remastered in python.Doesn't have an .exe to open.Opens from the .py file.
 Needs to have python installed in your pc.

-Recommended Compiler:

-Py Charm

-or

-Visual Studio Code
+To open in windows, right click -> open with -> python

-Please tel me about any errors.
+Please tel me about any errors or bugs.
 Thanks